-For UK motorists there’s one insurance rule that rules them all, but not many people know what it is, so we’ll tell you.
+For UK motorists there’s one insurance rule that rules them all, but not many people know what it is!

 It’s called Continuous Insurance Enforcement (CIE) and it’s the regulation that means your car, motorcycle or van always needs to be insured.